 Suboxone Clinic Questions and Answers

 Do you have an opioid addiction?
 Suboxone is used to help treat addiction and dependence.
 Talk to our team of health care professionals today about the benefits of Suboxone.
 Restoration Recovery addiction treatment center is here to help you on your road to recovery from addiction.
 For more information, call us today or schedule an appointment online.
-We have convenient locations to serve you in Chattanooga, TN and Dalton, GA.
+We have convenient location to serve you in Chattanooga, TN.

 Suboxone is a prescription narcotic medication that is used to treat opioid addictions and dependence.
 Commonly used opioid drugs that can lead to addiction and treatment using Suboxone are heroin and narcotic painkillers.
 Suboxone is not a pain medication and must be used under the care and close supervision of a doctor as it has been prescribed.
 Incorrect use of this medication can lead to overdose, addiction, and even death when taken outside of the prescribed instructions or by a person who was not the intended recipient of the prescription.
 Suboxone can be habit-forming and can slow or stop your breathing.
 Suboxone can have dangerous side effects, including death, when mixed with alcohol so it must be avoided while being treated with Suboxone.
 Suboxone is taken at the start of withdrawal symptoms from opioid addiction to help reduce the cravings and symptoms common to opioid addiction withdrawal.
 It must be used sparingly as Suboxone is a highly addictive medication.
 Once the patient has successfully made it through the introductory phase of their Suboxone treatment plan, their doctor will prescribe a long-term treatment plan to end the patient’s opioid addiction permanently.